 For those who are on a gluten-free diet but aren’t celiac or highly sensitive to gluten, normal oats should not have an adverse effect.
-In the FDA’s recently published gluten-free labeling requirements, oats were not listed as a prohibited grain.
+In the FDA’s gluten-free labeling requirements, oats are not listed as a prohibited grain.

 The problem for people who are highly sensitive to gluten and those with celiac is that oats, wheat and barley are usually grown next to eachother in the fields and are processed on the same equipment, leading to the possibility of cross-contamination.

 Luckily, there are more and more brands that are coming out with gluten-free oats, a designation that means that the oats have been grown and processed in dedicated facilities that are free of cross-contamination.

 Research has shown that most celiac patients can tolerate a moderate amount of oats, although there is a small percentage of people with celiac for whom a protein in oats called avenin triggers an immune response similar to gluten.
 However, to be safe, when buying oat products, look for the “gluten-free” wording on the label or a gluten-free certification.